ryangerardwilson/datasling/README.md

 - DataFrame names must be unique across all processed files.
 - If duplicate names are detected, execution will be halted (unless running in historic mode).

-#### 3.1.3.
-Step 3 – Run DataSling
+### 3.3.
+Step 3 – Run datasling

-Invoke DataSling from the command line with optional file/directory arguments and flags:
+Invoke datasling from the command line with optional file/directory arguments and flags:

     datasling [--historic] [<sql_file_or_directory>...]